greshake/i3status-rust/blocks.md

 Creates a block which displays number of pending and started tasks of the current users taskwarrior list.

-Clicking the left button on the icon updates the number of pending tasks immediately.
+Clicking the left mouse button on the icon updates the number of pending tasks immediately.

+Clicking the right mouse button on the icon toggles the view of the block between filtered (default) and non-filtered tasks.
+If there are no filters configured, the number of tasks stays the same and both modes are behaving equally.

 ### Examples